 Most doctors consider macrosomia to be a birth weight of more than 9 pounds, 15 ounces.
 Some doctors consider it to be a birth weight of more than 8 pounds, 13 ounces.

-According to the American Academy of Pediatrics (AAP), a little over 10 percent of all pregnancies in the United States result in macrosomia.
 It makes normal delivery extremely difficult, often ending in a cesarean section surgery (C-section) and/or early labor induction.

 Fetal Macrosomia Symptoms